pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 **Further reading:**

-* [1] It can be study with <a href="http://livebook.datascienceheroes.com/selecting_best_variables/cross_plot.html" target="blank">`cross_plot`</a> function.
+* [1] It can be studied with the <a href="http://livebook.datascienceheroes.com/selecting_best_variables/cross_plot.html" target="blank">`cross_plot`</a> function.

-* It contains many different accuracy results based on different treatments for categorical variable: <a href="http://www.kdnuggets.com/2015/12/beyond-one-hot-exploration-categorical-variables.html">Beyond One-Hot: an exploration of categorical variables</a>.
+* Following link contains many different accuracy results based on different treatments for categorical variable: <a href="http://www.kdnuggets.com/2015/12/beyond-one-hot-exploration-categorical-variables.html">Beyond One-Hot: an exploration of categorical variables</a>.